kippesikgithub/ha_cards_interface/README.md

 Room card for the Trapkast.
 Contains a pretty basic version of the roomcard, only displaying the temperature, temperature trend, controlls for the light, and some chips for statusses.
 ![trapkast_room_card](https://github.com/kippesikgithub/ha_cards_interface/assets/100353268/9de6b181-02ae-4656-8920-c9d77cc54fa2)
 #### features
-Temperature graph in top of card, containing last 24 hours.
+Color changing Temperature graph in top of card, containing last 24 hours.
 Current Temperature status.
 Blinking ring around the light, to show if automations for that entity/room are enbled.
 Double click on icon to toggle automations (on/off).
 Chips icon and color changing based on value: motion, main water usage, floor heating pump, rc wifi car (project: https://github.com/kippesikgithub/esp_rc_car)